 Having money set aside for unexpected expenses is as important for retirees as it is for workers.

-An emergency fund can help you avoid prematurely withdrawing money from your retirement savings, which would cost you not just the amount of money you withdraw but any earnings that money might have generated.
+An emergency fund can help you avoid prematurely withdrawing money from retirement savings, which would cost you not just the amount of money you withdraw but any earnings that money might have generated.

 Additionally, once you stop working, you will have fewer opportunities to earn extra money to replace the cash you withdraw from retirement accounts for emergency expenses.